tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 ```

 The product type `Color` is defined as a record or nominal tuple to add fields
+enhancing the underlying language semantics (each tuple component has a label or
+associated accessor function).

-enhancing the underlying language semantics.
-Further, notice that a product type
+Further, notice that a product type can be seen as an ADT with only one data
-is a trivial sum type with one only variant.
-The duality mentioned shows how Π
+constructor or sum type with one only variant in Haskell since a product type is
+isomorphic to such ADT.

-is ubiquitous in mathematics and computer science.
+The dualities mentioned show how Π is ubiquitous in mathematics and computer
+science.

 ---